• Skip to primary navigation

 What German city has a magical Christmas market, the cutest Old Town, and was the birthplace of the printer Johannes Gutenberg?
 If you guessed Mainz, you’re correct!
 (I’m sure the title of this blog post didn’t give anything away…)

-The Mainz Christmas market far exceeded my expectations.
-I dragged out my visit to this gorgeous market as long as possible before I had to take the train back home.
-I’ve visited countless German Christmas markets since moving to Berlin in 2019, and Mainz remains one of my all-time favorites — it’s underrated and deserves much more love!
+The Mainz Christmas market far exceeded my expectations – so much so that I’ve gone back a few times since first visiting in 2021!
+I’ve visited countless German Christmas markets since moving to Berlin in 2019, and Mainz remains one of my all-time favorites.

 There’s one main Christmas market in Mainz by the cathedral, and that’s the one I recommend visiting.
 However, in this guide I’ll go over all of the Christmas markets in Mainz, Germany so you know what to expect during your visit.

-5 What to Eat at the Mainz Christmas Market
+What to Expect at the Mainz Christmas Markets (My Honest Review!)

 The Mainz Christmas market is unlike any other I’ve visited so far in Germany.
 The main market can be found beneath the shadow of the 1,000-year-old cathedral.
 The market dates back to 1788 and is one of the more traditional ones you’ll find in the area.

-A pole is erected in the middle of the Markt.
+A pole is erected in the middle of the market square.
 From the pole, dozens of strands of fairy lights fan out and illuminate the market come nightfall.

 As you walk around the market, you’ll pass a large manger scene erected in front of the cathedral, a small carousel playing children’s Christmas music, and an area with giant, hollowed out barrels you can sit inside to enjoy your mug of Glühwein or hot chocolate.